-Jersey’s rich and diverse past is waiting to be uncovered and the island is waiting to tell you its story.
+Jersey is renowned for its heritage sites which immerse you in our rich and diverse past.
+From days of old, uncover our top history & heritage locations in Jersey.
 Step back in time as you explore castles, museums, bunkers and dolmens that hold the secrets and tales of times gone by.
 Encounter the guardians of Jersey past on your island break – Jersey Heritage, The National Trust for Jersey and the Channel Island Occupation Society, along with many other dedicated custodians, are caring for and sharing these special places.

 Inspiring historic attractions and landmarks to visit.

 Grosnez Castle is a ruined 14th-century castle in St. Ouen, situated in Grosnez in the north west corner of the island.
 Philippe de Carteret held it against the French when they took half of Jersey between 1461 and 1467, but it has been a ruin since the mid 16th century.